 - 1. Due to incomplete removal of OVD - 2.
 Treatment of known or suspected retention of OVD at time of surgery - a.
 Installation of long-acting intraocular miotics - b.
 Topical application of glaucoma medication - c.
 Short term oral carbonic anhydrase inhibitors - 3.
-Treatment of elevated IOP post-operatively - a.
+Treatment of elevated IOP postoperatively - a.
 Topical application of glaucoma medication - b.
 Short term oral carbonic anhydrase inhibitors - c.
-"Burping" the paracentesis at the slit-lamp biomicroscope
+"Burping" the paracentesis at the slit lamp - d.
+Anterior chamber washout